 A teacher that was instrumental to me during this part of my journey was Adyashanti.

-Waking up, be it seen spiritually or healing, walking out of story is walking out of story…
+Waking up, be it is seen spiritually or healing, walking out of the story is walking out of story…

 Destination: A mindful life built on awareness.
 Foundation?
 Truth

 Life seen through the eyes of truth looks very different.
 Here the lens turns inward and we evaluate how we are showing up.
 What words would you put in place around how you are perceived by others?
 Who is responsible for that?
 How many choices are you handing over?